-The Official Mac Meda Rough Drink started in the early 1970s (sorry exact date is a tad fuzzy) and for about 8 years it grew until lifeguards, police and the Coast Guard, banned boats from being X miles from the La Jolla Rough Water swim.
+The Official Mac Meda Rough Drink started in 1969 but was officially dubbed Rough Drink in 1970 when t-shirts were made — and for about 8 years it grew until lifeguards, police and the Coast Guard, banned boats from being X miles from the La Jolla Rough Water swim.
 Well, drinking also had a major role.

 The first Drink, two boats collided and sunk.
 The famous picture (we are trying to get it now) shows a guy standing on the bow, with beer in hand, as the boat slowly sinks.
 The next year, T-shirts were made with the logo of just the arm holding a beer and the words La Jolla Rough Drink, and the year.